Indonesian president says 'deeply regrets' past rights abuses in the country - ExBulletin

 Indonesian president says ‘deeply regrets’ past rights abuses in the country

-Some historians and activists have estimated that at least 500,000 people were killed in the violence that began in late 1965 after General Suharto and the army seized power in a coup abortive communist.

-JAKARTA, Indonesia Indonesian President Joko Widodo on Wednesday (January 11th) acknowledged that a series of incidents amounting to “gross violations of human rights” had taken place in his country’s past, including bloodshed and arrests that took place in 1965 and 1966.
+JAKARTAIndonesian President Joko Widodorecognized theWednesdaya series of incidents amounting tohuman rights violations”tookplace in his country’s past, including the shed blood and the arrests that took placein 1965and 1966.

 “With a clear and genuine mind and conscience, as Head of State, I recognize that there have been gross human rights violations that have occurred in many events,” he said. he declares.